Using the Content Item Editor

-Let's have a more detailed look at the available widgets.
+Let's have a more detailed look at all the available widgets here.

 Item details widget

 Workflow status widget

-This widget displays the item's current, previous, and future workflow statuses (and who is responsible for them) as well as deadlines if any.
+This widget displays the item's current, previous, and future workflow statuses.
+It also displays who is responsible for them, if any, as well as deadlines, if any.
 The options that are available here will vary depending on user role and permissions.

 If you are responsible for at least one workflow status of a content item, a user can send you a message regarding the said item, in which case the message can be viewed from this widget.

 There are multiple ways to add comments.
 First is via the comments tab by clicking the Add new comment button.
 You can mention other users by typing "@" followed by their name.

-The second way is by highlighting something in the text editor and clicking the insert comment icon.
+The second way is by highlighting something in the text editor and clicking the insert comment icon from the context menu.

 Lastly, you can hover your mouse on the right edge of a field (like the title field) and the insert comment icon will appear.

 Replying to Comments